anissen/solitaire/tasks.md

 * Better stacking animations
 * Animation for scoring points
 * Make better graphics for quest background
+* Use seeded random
+* Add sounds
+* Add main screen (or make an overlay menu)
+* Drag cards by their position rather than setting position to cursor

 Nice:
 * Move the general-purpose parts out of core and into turnabout (and reference it)